 Our attorneys will negotiate for a lesser charge or fight for your innocence during a hearing or trial.

-At SMA Law Group, we want to help you minimize the negative impact an arrest will have on your life and future.
+At SMT Legal, we want to help you minimize the negative impact an arrest will have on your life and future.

 Our Pittsburgh Drug Lawyers believe that people are inherently good.
 But good people make mistakes and some are falsely accused.
 A harsh punishment is rarely productive for anyone.

 Our aggressive and hard working drug attorneys are here to guide you through a difficult time.